-The RSUs awarded in May 2013 were granted to non-employee Directors of the Company and have a service vesting period of one year from the grant date.
+The RSUs awarded in May and September 2013 were granted to non-employee Directors of the Company and vest on May, 23, 2014.

 (2) The PSUs have a performance period of three years and are subject to certain performance goals, based on the Company's statutory combined ratio, with payouts that range from 0% to 200% of the target awards.
 The values shown in the table represent the target number of PSUs awarded.